Trusted WordPress tutorials, when you need them most.

 Digital recaptcha

-This technology was acquired by Google in 2009.
-Since then, it has helped digitalize thousands of books and complete New York Times archives.
+Google acquired this technology in 2009.
+Since then, it has helped digitalize thousands of books and complete the New York Times archives.

 However, these new CAPTCHAs were still annoying and often ruined the user experience on websites.